myllynen/rhel-performance-guide/README.md

 ### Block Device Preparation and Parameters

 Ensure correct RAID level and disk type specific BIOS/HBA parameters are in use.
-For advanced options like LVM striping multipath options, and VDO see the above listed Red Hat documentation.
+For advanced options like LVM striping multipath options and VDO see the above listed Red Hat documentation.

 <pre>